 You must be 21 years old to buy or consume alcoholic beverages in Missouri.
 Cottey's campus is a "dry campus."
 No alcohol is allowed on campus regardless of your age.
-Please refer to the CCSH for a complete list of rules, regulations, and penalties.
+Please refer to the Student Handbook at the bottom of the Student Life page for a complete list of rules, regulations, and penalties.